Methods for Estimating Capacities and Rates of Gaussian Quantum Channels: Multiple channel uses

-where $(\tau_1,\tau_2)$ is equal to $(\tau,\tau)$ for \emph{(2,1,2)} and to \mbox{$(\pi/2,\pi-\tau)$} for \emph{(2,3,2)}.
-Moreover, $x$ is given by Eq.~\eqref{continuation} and $\mathcal{I}_{q\xi}$ is the spectral density for the second stage which can be found as solution of functional equation obtained from Eq.~\eqref{tranceNuses} or its approximations (see Eqs.~\eqref{iapprox},~\eqref{FirstOrdNuses}) after the replacements discussed at the begining of this section.
-By substituting $\tau=\pi/2$ in Eq.~\eqref{OmegaTrEq} we find $N_2$.
-Comparing it with the actual energy restriction we get correct stages distribution.
-Then, solving Eq.~\eqref{OmegaTrEq} with the found stages distribution we arrive at $\tau$ and $x$.
-Finally, $\underline{C}$ is expressed through these parameters as follows (see Eqs.~\eqref{cap_def} and~\eqref{HolDef}):
+where $(\tau_1,\tau_2)$ is equal to $(\tau,\tau)$ for \emph{(2,1,2)} and to \mbox{$\left(\frac\pi2,\pi-\tau\right)$} for \emph{(2,3,2)}.
+Moreover, $x$ is given by Eq.~\eqref{continuation} and $\mathcal{I}_{q\xi}$ is the spectral density for the second stage which can be found as solution of functional equation obtained from Eq.~\eqref{iuapproxIUO} (or Eq.~\eqref{FirstOrdNuses} in the case of $\underline C^{(1)}$) after the replacements discussed at the begining of this subsection.
+By substituting $\tau=\frac\pi2$ in Eq.~\eqref{OmegaTrEq} we find $N_2$.
+Comparing it with the actual energy restriction $N$ we get the correct value of $\lambda^{(0)}$ and the distribution of modes across stages.
+Then, solving Eq.~\eqref{OmegaTrEq} with the found distribution of modes across stages we arrive at $\tau$ and $x$.
+Finally, $\underline{C}^{(0)}$ is expressed through these parameters as follows (see Eqs.~\eqref{HGaussian}, \eqref{underC} and~\eqref{HolDef}):

 where